pincoin/fastapi-from-dj/README.md

 This project watches the same database schemes which was installed by Django.

-This project is based on Python 3.10+ and SQLAlchemy 1.4+ in order to utilize async connections.
+This project is based on Python 3.10+ and SQLAlchemy 1.4+ in order to utilize async connections and lastest Python features.

 ## Features
 * SQLAlchemy Async Core + CRUD on PostgreSQL